MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/microsoft-365-apps-health.md

 Information about add-ins, like all information in Microsoft 365 Apps health, relies on the inventory feature being enabled in the Microsoft 365 Apps admin center.
 Data about crash rates, load times, and load failures is derived from events that are collected and sent to Microsoft when the add-in is loaded and used by the Office app.

-For information about public and private add-ins to appear in the **Add-in health** view, you must do the following:
+For information about public add-ins to appear in the **Add-in health** view, you must do the following:

 - Use the [inventory feature](inventory.md) in the Microsoft 365 Apps admin center
 - Send at least [required diagnostic data](../privacy/required-diagnostic-data.md) to Microsoft
 - Use at least Version 2112 of Microsoft 365 Apps

-Information about private add-ins is sent to the same geographical location as the customer’s Exchange mailbox to be processed by Microsoft.
-For private add-ins, you can submit a Data Subject Request (DSR) under the General Data Protection Regulation (GDPR) by contacting the [Privacy Response Center](https://www.microsoft.com/concern/privacy) at Microsoft.
-Public add-in data is sent to the United States to be processed by Microsoft.

 ### All advisories
 This view shows advisories across all apps and builds used in your tenant in the past 30 days (including the last 24 hours).
 This view is useful to investigate if a recent advisory or health trend change has occurred in the past.